-philanthropic dollars are being spent as well as a focal point for collecting information relevant to service delivery.

-- 2 Planning for the introduction of a new organizational function like public information benefits greatly from the use of a feasibility study which documents best practices, internal and external local perceptions of need, and reflects the continuous monitoring and guidance of senior management. - 3 When there is limited in-house expertise, it is important to search outside for talent with the capacity to understand and appreciate the work of the agency.
-Such experience and expertise is needed to help the agency tell its story while at the same time "turning up the volume on the voices from the community" so that feedback and input can be understood and addressed.
+- Whether or not the agency is a public or private non-profit community agency providing social services, a public information function is an important element in the process of communicating how tax dollars or philanthropic dollars are being spent as well as a focal point for collecting information relevant to service delivery. - Planning for the introduction of a new organizational function like public information benefits greatly from the use of a feasibility study which documents best practices, internal and external local perceptions of need, and reflects the continuous monitoring and guidance of senior management. - When there is limited in-house expertise, it is important to search outside for talent with the capacity to understand and appreciate the work of the agency.
+Such experience and expertise is needed

-- 4 The guiding vision of an agency director regarding the centrality of effective internal and external communications is critical in order to overcoming obstacles to implementation and finding the funds to develop a successful public information office. - 5 In most social service agencies, considerable effort is needed to educate and assist staff in gaining an understanding and appreciation of the importance of BOTH delivering high quality services AND regularly sharing with the community information about what is working and what is not working and WHY.
+- to help the agency tell its story while at the same time "turning up the volume on the voices from the community" so that feedback and input can be understood and addressed. - 4.
+The guiding vision of an agency director regarding the centrality of effective internal and external communications is critical in order to overcome obstacles to the implementation and funding of a successful public information office. - 5.
+In most social service agencies, considerable effort is needed to educate and assist staff in gaining an understanding and appreciation of the importance of BOTH delivering high quality services AND regularly sharing with the community information about what is working and what is not working and WHY.

 These are some of the lessons which can be gleaned from this case study.
 Given the different experiences of the reader, it is assumed that many other lessons can be derived from this example of innovative management practice in a public social service agency.
 It is increasingly clear that public relations will have an expanded role within the changing organizational structure of social service agencies.
-The rationale for this projection is based on some of the following realities: (a) a political climate that is unsympathetic to large-scale social service programs; (b) an enhanced need for accountability in the administration and allocation of public funds; (c) the need for quick access to accurate and up-to-date information; (d) an increasingly competitive environment for public funds, and (e) a growing emphasis on collaboration between public agencies and communitybased organizations.
+The rationale for this projection is based on some of the following realities: (a) a political climate that is unsympathetic to large-scale social service programs; (b) an enhanced need for accountability in the administration and allocation of public funds; (c) the need for quick access to accurate and up-to-date information; (d) an increasingly competitive environment for public funds, and (e) a growing emphasis on collaboration between public agencies and community-based organizations.